benforshey/JAMstack-WordPress/plugins/wp-spwh/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to notify an endpoint when content has been updated through `save_post` hook, limited to certain statuses.
+A plugin to notify an endpoint when content has been updated through `save_post` or `edit_post` hook, limited to certain statuses.

 == Description ==